Lifecycles

 }

-after(callback) runs after the element is fully rendered and live in the DOM.
-This is where you'd do things like focusing inputs, measuring elements, or triggering animations that require the element to be visible.
+after(callback) runs after the element is inserted and live in the DOM.
+The callback receives the element value.
+Use it for focus, measurement, or animations that require the element to be visible:

 for ({} of this) {